 In April 2023, the Company entered into an agreement for conversion of materials produced by Origin 1 into certain derivatives.
 Pursuant to the agreement, the Company agreed to purchase conversion services for a certain minimum quantity of product on a take-or-pay basis for a term of 5 years beginning in 2025 for an aggregate total cost of \$33.0 million.
 Accordingly the Company is obligated to purchase not less than \$5.0 million during 2025 and a minimum of \$7.0 million each of 2026 through 2029.
-The Company made advance payments totaling \$14.0 million to the counterparty through March 31, 2024, which is included in the foregoing aggregate total, and the agreement provides for the Company to be fully reimbursed for the advance payments in the form of a discount on conversion services over the term.
-The agreement gives the Company the right, but not the obligation, to purchase conversion services for an additional quantity of product in 2024 and stipulates a reduction in the take-or-pay commitment under certain circumstances including the counterparty's inability to meet the required product specification.
-The agreement automatically renews for an additional year unless either party gives advance notice of an intention not to renew.
-In addition, either party may terminate the agreement in the event of the other party's insolvency or breach of a material term.
-The Company recorded the advance payments in other long-term assets on the condensed consolidated balance sheets.
+The Company made advance payments totaling \$16.6 million to the counterparty through June 30, 2024, which is included in the foregoing aggregate total, and the agreement provides for the Company to be fully reimbursed for the advance payments in the form of a discount on conversion services over the term.
+The agreement gives the Company the right, but not the obligation, to purchase conversion services for an additional quantity of product in 2024 and product

 In February 2023, the Company entered into a nonexclusive patent license agreement for use in connection with production at a specific licensed facility.
 The license expires upon cessation of production at that facility.
 The Company made a nonrefundable \$5.0 million deposit in 2022 toward securing the license and, as a result of signing the license agreement, made an additional nonrefundable payment of \$7.9 million during 2023 and may make additional payments depending on the achievement of certain milestones.
-The total payment is included in other long-term assets on the condensed consolidated balance sheets.
+The total payment is included in other long-term assets on the unaudited condensed consolidated balance sheets.
 In connection with this license, the Company entered into a conditional offtake agreement under which the licensor will supply the Company with a certain amount of the same type of products to be produced at the licensed facility in order to accelerate market development for these products and related applications.